 are pregnant or planning to become pregnant

-have or have ever had liver or kidney disease
+have or have ever had any problems with your liver or kidney

-have or have ever had lung disease or difficulty in breathing
+have or have ever had any problems with your lungs or difficulty in breathing

 have or have ever had heart disorders